AbangLZU/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are 10 German traffic signs that I found on the web:

 ![](writeup_imgs/4.png)

+* The 5th image is difficult to recognize as the size is too small.
+* In 8th image, the "arret" is the stop sign in french, which is not in the training set, so it is hard for the model to recognize it.
-The third image might be difficult to classify because it is a little bit
+* The 10th image might be hard for the model to recognize since the sign is occluded by snow

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).